 Proper fueling of your gasoline-powered equipment can help it last longer, maximizing your investment.

-Ethanol-free pre-mixed fuels are available for both 2-cycle and 4-cycle engines.
-These fuels stay fresh, don't degrade like pump gasoline and provide easy, dependable starts for your outdoor power equipment.
-Pre-mixed fuel for 2-cycle engines also saves time since you don't need to mix the gasoline and oil yourself.
+Ethanol-free power equipment fuel is available for 4-cycle and 2-cycle engines.
+It stays fresh, doesn't degrade like pump gasoline and provides dependable starts.
+Pre-mixed fuel for 2-cycle engines also saves time.
+It's available in different gasoline-to-oil ratios so you don't need to measure and mix the fuel yourself.

-Because there are many different types of outdoor power equipment, fuel requirements may vary from machine to machine.
-Always follow the manufacturer's instructions for use, maintenance, fueling, safety and storage for your specific machine.
+Fuel requirements and engine maintenance may vary from machine to machine.
+Follow the manufacturer's instructions for use, maintenance, fueling, safety and storage for your specific model.